With an active fountain pen network in the Philippines, the common question is: are there Filipino brands for pens and related products?

 Of course, yes!

-As you delve deeper in the local pen scene, you’ll discover that not only are fountain pens and other matching items available locally online and offline, but there are also products proudly made in the Philippines.
-(Updated as of June 2022)
+As you delve deeper in the local pen scene, you’ll discover that not only are fountain pens and other matching items available locally online and offline, but there are also products proudly made by Filipinos.
+(Updated as of June 2025)

 Kasama